Biological-Microsystems-Laboratory/stern-volmer/README.md

 2. Rename all well1 to well01, well2 to well02 etc.

-3. sperate calibration (ss), and experiment into different directories
+3. sperate calibration (ss), and experiment into different directories (make into end of stack-builder)

 4. Run measure macro (measure.txt)